 Credible takeaways

-- Borrowing more money through student loans mid-semester is possible in some situations.
+- Taking out more student loans mid-semester is possible in some situations.

-- You can't take out more federal loans if you have hit the borrowing limits.
+- You can't take out more federal loans if you’ve hit the borrowing limit.

 - It may be easier to take out private student loans than federal student loans during the semester due to their flexibility and higher maximum loan amounts.